notepad-plus-plus/npp-usermanual/content/docs/preferences.md

         * `☐ ''`
         * `☐ html/xml close tag`
         * `Matched pair [1,2,3]: __ __`: define the open and close character(s) for three user-defined pairs
+* `☐ Auto-indent`: when making a new line, automatically indent (following TAB or space settings for the active Language) based on the indent of the previous line
+    (note: this setting was in the [MISC preferences](#misc) prior to v7.8.3)

 ### Multi-Instance